codexsw/solidity-101/exercises/05-constructor/README.md

 ## Instructions

-1. Modify the `NumberStorage` smart contract to store two numbers.
+1. Create a `contracts/NumberStorage05` smart contract to store two numbers.
 The first number should be stored in a variable called `number1` and the second number should be stored in a variable called `number2`. _Do not create functions to set the values of the variables._

 2. Add a constructor that will allow you to set the value of `number1` and `number2` when the smart contract is deployed.